UPDATED JANUARY 16, 2024

-Are we a good match?
+Are we a good fit?

 After all, there are thousands of copywriters and content writers out there.
 And every one is unique, coming from a different background and with a different set of specialist skills.

-So why choose to work with me?
+So why should you choose to work with me?

 1. You need an accomplished and versatile writer